 You may need to adjust the freezer controls to a warmer setting to accommodate the surrounding conditions and appliance usage.
 A freezer that is set too low can cause the refrigerator section to be too cold as well, as air flows between both compartments.

 After adjusting the controls check the area again in 24 hours.
 Controls are preset at the factory for normal household usage.
 If the refrigerator is being used accordingly, ensure that control is still set at the recommended factory settings; 37 degrees Fahrenheit for the refrigerator and 0 degrees Fahrenheit for the freezer.
-Refer to the Use & Care Guide for settings.
+Refer to the Owner's Manual for settings.

 Is food blocking the air vents?